kirtan2605/kirtan2605/README.md

 <img align="left" alt="Kirtan Patel" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />
 </a>
 <br /> -->
-I'm an Aerospace Engineer and a Physics Enthusiast.
+I'm an Aerospace Engineer and a Physics Enthusiast, particularly interested in the Space Environment and Plasma Physics.
 Apart from that I love going for a run, following Formula 1 and supporting Real Madrid CF.

 ### 🛠️ Tools